tomaskraus/not-predicate/README.md

 Plus, there are more `not-predicate`'s advantages:

-- Suitable for RxJS, IxJS, Array.filter and others.
+- Works well with RxJS, Array.filter and others.
 - Typed.
 With `d.ts` for Javascript.
 - Zero-dependency.
 - Well tested.